Skilled Worker Canada List (NOC): Latest Experts List 2026

 Ontario: Tech and Health Rules

 Technology and health represent vibrant business cuisine in the nation's capital as well as in Ontario at large, including Toronto.
-The Skilled Worker Canada List contains high-demand jobs in skilled the following areas:
+The Skilled Worker Canada List contains high-demand jobs in the following skilled areas:

 • Software Engineers (NOC 2173)